-The Minister for Environment, Sustainability and Housing gave evidence to the Committee on 25 September 2007.
-She has since written to the Committee on three occasions to clarify several issues that have arisen.
+The Minister for Environment, Sustainability and Housing gave evidence at the Committee's meeting on 25 September 2007 and, following this, wrote to the Committee on three occasions to clarify several issues that had arisen.
+This correspondence is included in Annex 4 to the Committee's report on the proposed LCO.

-At a private meeting, on 16 October 2007, the Committee considered a summary of the evidence it has received and the key issues that have been raised.
+At a private meeting on 16 October 2007, the Committee considered a summary of the evidence it had received and the key issues that were raised.
 The Minister gave further evidence to the Committee on 6 November 2007.

-The Committee will report to the Assembly on the proposed LCO by 30 November 2007.
+The Committee reported to the Assembly on 29 November 20078.